 Duke Law School awards three-year scholarships on the basis of either merit or merit and need to entering law students only.
 There are no continuing academic performance requirements attached to the grant, relieving students of uncertainty about scholarship renewal.

-International students should visit the International Programs Office Website for information on scholarships.
+International students should visit the International Studies website for information on scholarships.

 Loan Repayment Assistance Program